webarion/Notific/README.md

 - Locations in the center and around the perimeter of the screen are supported.
 - Loader notifications.
 - Several styles.
-- Displays the notification in a static area.
 - Ability to change the appearance using styles.
 ----------
 ### О плагине ###